dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 driver for it without panic or much fuss, and then be able to exploit whatever interesting power it gives.
-This ability will also make it easy for you to have an interesting idea and then back solve for how to build it by looking at the the massive catelogue of devices out there, secure in the knowledge that you can write any code you need.
+This ability will also make it easy for you to have an interesting idea and then back solve for how to build it by looking at the the massive catalogue of devices out there, secure in the knowledge that you can write any code you need.

 Partly you'll develop this superpower because after you get through about